rajanrx/php-scrape/README.md

   ...
 ```
 As simple as that.
-Docs in detail will be updated soon.Meanwhile the doc is not available please
+Docs in detail will be updated soon.Meanwhile until the doc is not available please
 see [Multi Row Extractor Test](https://github.com/rajanrx/php-scrape/blob/master/Tests/Unit/Extractor/Types/MultipleRowExtractorTest.php)
-to figure out how you can scrape paginated records
+to figure out how you can scrape paginated records.

 Please let me know if you have any suggestions to make this codebase better.
 I am
 happy to assist if you get stuck on your scraping project :).
 Feel free to ping me.